rtaormina/waterwatch/docs/index.md

 ## Contributing / Reporting Issues

 WATERWATCH welcomes feedback and contributions!
-Feel free to [open an issue](https://gitlab.ewi.tudelft.nl/groups/cse2000-software-project/2024-2025/cluster-e/06c/-/issues) to report a bug or suggest a feature, or check out our [contribution guide](contribution_guide.md) if you would like to help develop WATERWATCH further.
+Feel free to [open an issue](https://gitlab.ewi.tudelft.nl/groups/cse2000-software-project/2024-2025/cluster-e/06c/-/issues) to report a bug or suggest a feature, check out our [contribution guide](contribution_guide.md) for more details on helping develop WATERWATCH further.